JoshuaKGoldberg/emoji-blast/README.md

 </p>

 A straightforward library that triggers fireworks blasts of emoji in any web app or site.
+Tell it to start once, or many times, and it will _just work_.
+✨

+## Usage

-It provides two APIs:
+`emoji-blast` provides two APIs:

 - `emojiBlast()`: launches a single blast of emojis at a random location on the page.
 - `emojiBlasts()`: starts calling emojiBlast on a random interval of every few seconds.

-Both are shockingly configurable and delightful to use. 🎇
+Both are shockingly configurable and delightful to use.

-## Usage
+🎇

 ### Direct HTML Quick Start